hamil-io/route-profile/README.md

 The API itself is fairly simple.
 There are two endpoints that each take the same parameters:

 * geometry: An encoded polyline representing the route
 * resolution: An optional parameter that determines the sampling resolution.
-This is provided in arcseconds, the default is 0.0025.
+This is provided in degrees, the default is calculated by length(geometry)/100 with a minimum of 0.00025 degrees.

 ### Wind Endpoint